dlr-eoc/ukis-frontend-libraries/projects/map-three/README.md

  - extend the shader to handle lighting
  - implement a raycaster to handle click-events on the mesh (also returning geographic coordinate of click)
  - handle multi-center objects like 67P/Churyumov–Gerasimenko
+ - use brower-cache so gltf models don't need to be reloaded